sundarmd/sundarmd/README.md

 - this profile is a demonstration of my competence and commitment to excellence.

-- going to keep building until I become a 10x engineer
+- on path to become a 10x engineer

 - currently working on master thesis :- Generative Data Visualization through Large Language Models